Send Your News

 Robert H. Horning Jr, Wilmington, NC, July 9, 2021.
 Mr. Horning was a member of the baseball, basketball and track teams, and a Beta Theta Pi brother.
 He flew helicopters in Korea for the US Army after graduation.
 He made his career with GE.

-Bob Hoyt writes about Bob: Friends, I was having trouble reaching Bob Horning so I called the Lehigh Alumni Office and sadly learned that Bob died this past July.
+Bob Hoyt (deceased) writes about Bob: Friends, I was having trouble reaching Bob Horning so I called the Lehigh Alumni Office and sadly learned that Bob died this past July.

 Bob was from Elizabeth, NJ.
 He went to Pringry School.
 He received a degree from Lehigh in Industrial Engineering.
 He was a member of Beta Theta Pi and was on the track team throwing the discus.
 Bob was in the Army Corps of Engineers, Ft.
 Belvoir, VA, and was trained as a helicopter pilot